usnistgov/fipy/documentation/USAGE.rst

 woodscn_, :term:`FiPy` runs under both :term:`Python 3` and :term:`Python`
 2.7, without conversion or modification.

-Because :term:`Python` itself will `drop support for Python 2.7 on January 1, 2020`_ and many of the prerequisites for :term:`FiPy` have `pledged to drop support for Python 2.7 no later than 2020`_, we have prioritized adding support for better :term:`Python 3` solvers, starting with :term:`petsc4py`.
+Because :term:`Python` itself `dropped support for Python 2.7 on January 1, 2020`_ and many of the prerequisites for :term:`FiPy` `pledged to drop support for Python 2.7 no later than 2020`_, we prioritized adding support for better :term:`Python 3` solvers, starting with :term:`petsc4py`.

-Because the faster :term:`PySparse` and :term:`Trilinos` solvers are not available under :term:`Python 3`, we will maintain :term:`Python` 2.x
+Because the faster :term:`PySparse` solvers are not available under :term:`Python 3`, we will maintain :term:`Python` 2.x
 support as long as practical.
 Be aware that the conda-forge_ packages that :term:`FiPy` depends upon are not well-maintained on :term:`Python` 2.x